 Ringkjøbing Landbobank's cost efficiency is one of the best in Denmark.
-Its cost-to-income ratio was 33% in Q1 2008 and 35% in 2007, a slight deterioration from 29% in 2006.
-This decline in efficiency is due to a combination of lower operating income and higher operating expenses (growing number of employees).
-Furthermore, operating expenses have been declining steadily as a percentage of average assets over the recent years to 1.3% at yearend 2007, also one of the best levels among Danish banks.
+Its cost-to-income ratio was 30% in H1 2008 and 35% in 2007.
+A slight decline in efficiency in 2007 was due to a combination of lower operating income and higher operating expenses (growing number of employees).
+Furthermore, operating expenses have been declining steadily as a percentage of average assets over the recent years to 1.3% at year-end 2007, also one of the best levels among Danish banks.